Ghirensics/ghiro/docs/src/introduction/index.rst

 Ghiro is composed by the following components:

  * The web interface: to interact with all features, this is the component used by users to work with Ghiro
- * The processor deamon: it fetches waiting tasks from the queue, process and analyze images
+ * The processor daemon: it fetches waiting tasks from the queue, process and analyze images
  * The relation database: it stores relational data, you can choose between MySQL, PostgreSQL and SQLite3
  * The MongoDB database: it stores analysis data